johnmyleswhite/Vega.jl/index.md

 * A series of Julia composite types representing Vega visualization primitives
 * An intermediate grammar in Julia for quickly creating default settings for scales, axes, legends, etc.
 * High-level functions for quickly creating visualizations such as bar charts, area charts, line charts and others
-* Support for ColorBrewer color scales via the [ColorBrewer.jl](https://github.com/timothyrenner/ColorBrewer.jl) package, for visually stunning color schemes
+* Support for ColorBrewer color scales via the [ColorBrewer.jl](https://github.com/timothyrenner/ColorBrewer.jl) package and other fun themes via the [NoveltyColors.jl](https://github.com/randyzwitch/NoveltyColors.jl) package, for visually stunning color schemes

 To learn more about specific features, see the Table of Contents on the left sidebar.